Balmain, New South Wales: Transport

 Balmain has several ferry wharves including Thames Street Balmain serviced by the Cockatoo Island ferry services, Elliot Street, Balmain West and Darling Street, Balmain East serviced by the Cross Harbour ferry services.
 Services run to Circular Quay.
 Transdev Sydney Ferries' maintenance and repair base is at Balmain Shipyard.

 Balmain's road network feeds into three main roads—Darling Street, Beattie Street and Montague/Mullen Street.
 These streets have limited speeds, typically 40 km/h and are all single carriageway with parallel parking.
 Due to the geography of the peninsula, all of these roads feed into Victoria Road and the Western Distributor.
+Sections of Balmain were to be demolished to make for the North-West Expressway but this was prevented after green bans were placed by the NSW Builders Labourers Federation.